navidbahadoran/flask-mailroom/README.md

 What I did:

-1. Add a page with a form for Login form:
+1. Add a page with a form for Login form.

 2. Add navigation elements in `base.jinja2` to the top of both pages.